 (Note: MidJourney AI is now available to everyone.
 Get in by going here then come back to get ideas for writing better prompts.)

 After spending a couple of weeks getting to know the ins and outs of using this rad technology, though, I’ve discovered that rendering decent-looking portraits seems to be one of the most challenging output types for this app to get right.

 That’s why I wanted to write a blog post to help others refine their prompt-writing process with MidJourney so they can generate the best possible images (and avoid repeating my mistakes).

 For folks like me with very little natural ability to draw, the idea that I can turn what’s in my head into art without a paintbrush is exciting.
 That said, it’s kind of boring just to push a button and get something beautiful in one try.

-Keep reading to get secrets for writing prompts that will create the most compelling Midjourney portraits, answers to common questions, and view tips for doing minor clean-up in Photoshop and other apps.
-Plus, see examples of Midjourney images with the inputs I used to make them.
+Keep reading to get secrets for writing prompts that will create the most compelling MidJourney portraits, answers to common questions, and view tips for doing minor clean-up in Photoshop and other apps.
+Plus, see samples of MidJourney images with the inputs I used to make them.

 Midjourney AI Basics

 Think of MidJourney as an “art-making robot” that you talk to on the web community Discord in order to generate images using artificial intelligence.

 The tool’s nuts and bolts are changing daily so the developers have requested that we don’t share specific screengrabs or how-tos since that information can quickly change.